thopay/portfolioV4/src/pages/blog/ftv_big_o.md

 **Definition**: $\Omega(g(n)) = \{  f(n)\ |\ \text{There exists positive}\ c, n_{c}\ \text{such that\ } o\leq cg(n) \leq f(n)\ ∀n \geq n_{0}$
 - Provides the **tightest** bound (asymptotic behavior → like $==$)

+****

+I must admit, these notes, although relatively comprehensive, have room for improvement.
+So far, I've found the study of Big O, Big Theta, and Big Omega challenging primarily when understood via proofs.
+However, I'm not one to back down from a challenge.

+My plan is to revisit and add to these notes as my understanding of the subject continues to grow.
+This is a journey, and I believe in the power of constant learning and improvement.
+Sharing these notes publicly isn't just about providing a resource to others; it's also about motivating myself.

+By putting my notes out there, I'm compelled to take better, more deliberate notes during class.
+It's a commitment to myself to strive for clarity in understanding and precision in note-taking.
+I hope that my journey will inspire you in some way and lead to shared growth.

+Stay tuned for more posts in the "From The Vault" series!